jkulawik/blog/_drafts/discord-alternative.md

 In fact the only beginner-friendly self-hosted app I found was TeamSpeak and self-hosting anything else will be out of reach for casual users.

+* **Appearance**, or "feel" if you will.
+Many apps look like phone messengers and have similarly simplistic features too;
+basic interfaces with very spaced elements are not something I'm looking for.

 * **Self-hosting vs. interconnectivity**.
 Many apps are partially (TeamSpeak) or fully (Discord) centralized, which lets you interact with any server, since they can communicate over the central service.